mrfishball/reactnd-project-myreads-starter/README.md

 The MyReads application is built using React as well as third-party APIs for it's search capability as well as assigning or adding books to different shelves.
 This means that all the changes you make are persisted with the backend.

+## Bugfix

+* Fixed where previously no spaces are allowed to be entered in the search field.
+* Fixed where search result is blank if one of the book object is missing an imageLinks property.
+Those books will have a generic book cover image instead.

 ## TL;DR

 * install all project dependencies with `npm install`
 * start the application with `npm start`

 ## What You're Getting

 ```bash
 ├── CONTRIBUTING.md
 ├── README.md - This file.